|Technical Rating: |

 |What is Windows® PowerShell® for and how do I use it?|

-An Office 365 administrator can complete most configuration and maintenance tasks from the 'Office 365 admin center', available when they log on to Office 365.
+A Microsoft 365 administrator can complete most configuration and maintenance tasks from the 'Microsoft 365 admin center', available when they log on to Microsoft 365.
 More advanced tasks require the use of Windows Azure™ Active Directory module for Windows PowerShell.

-This command line tool is installed to your local computer and allows you to make a secure, remote connection to your Office 365 tenancy.
-The Microsoft Office 365 community is a valuable source of information on how to use this tool.
-Please visit this link.
+This command line tool is installed to your local computer and allows you to make a secure, remote connection to your Microsoft 365 tenancy.
+For more information, please follow this link.

-- Ensure that the user can log on to RM Unify.
+- Ensure that the user can log on to RM Unify via a browser using their RM Unify username and their email address.
 This will prove their account has been fully created.

-- Does the Office 365 account have the appropriate licences?
+- Does the Microsoft 365 account have the appropriate licences?

 - Please search our Knowledge Library using your specific symptoms for more detailed diagnostic help.

-- From the RM Unify App Library, check you have installed an Office 365 app and that it has been allocated to the Launch Pads required, i.e. the Student role, Teacher, Non-Teacher etc.
+- From the RM Unify App Library, check you have installed a Microsoft 365 app and that it has been allocated to the Launch Pads required, i.e. the Student role, Teacher, Non-Teacher etc.

-- If you have users missing from Office 365, but present in RM Unify, you can use the Resync Users function from within any Office 365 app.
+- If you have users missing from Microsoft 365, but present in RM Unify, you can use the Resync Users function from within any Microsoft 365 app.

 If this article has not helped provide a solution then it is also possible to